Mila Rechcigl: Research activities

-In his research, he initially specialized in amino acid metabolism, including the utilization of D-amino acids and non-specific forms of nitrogen.
-He later studied the relationship between protein and vitamin A, which led to the finding that the amount, as well as the biological value, of dietary protein is necessary for the efficient conversion of carotene to vitamin A. Other studies of his dealt with metabolic changes during cachexia of tumor-bearing animals.
-One of the most notable effects of the tumor on the host was the depression of enzyme catalase in the livers and in the kidneys, which some investigators thought was due to a hypothetical substance, referred to as toxohormone.
-This hypothesis was disproved by finding significant levels of the enzyme in liver tumors.
+Rechcigl initially specialized in amino acid metabolism, including the utilization of D-amino acids and non-specific forms of nitrogen.
+He later investigated the relationship between protein and vitamin A, finding that the amount and biological value of dietary protein are necessary for the efficient conversion of carotene to vitamin A. He also studied metabolic changes during cachexia in tumor-bearing animals.
+He observed the depression of enzyme catalase in the livers and kidneys of tumor hosts, which some investigators attributed to a hypothetical substance called toxohormone.
+This hypothesis was disproved by Rechcigl's findings of significant enzyme levels in liver tumors themselves.

 A number of his studies dealt with the question of enzyme turnover in vivo.
 Using specific metabolic inhibitors, he evaluated relative rates of synthesis and degradation of the enzyme catalase under a variety of physiological, pathological, and pharmacological conditions.
 These studies led to the conclusion that the rate of synthesis, rather than the rate of destruction, may be the preferential way the mammalian organism controls its enzyme levels.

-His finding of significantly different levels of catalase activity in certain substrains of mice, which were under genetic control, provided a helpful model for pursuing fundamental research in biochemical genetics in the mammalian system.
-The analyses of the first, second, and backcross generations between high-enzyme and low-enzyme mouse substrains showed that the difference was due to a single autosomal gene pair with low dominance to high.
+His finding of significantly different levels of catalase activity in certain substrains of mice, which were under genetic control, provided a model for pursuing fundamental research in biochemical genetics in the mammalian system.
+The analyses of the first, second, and backcross generations between high-enzyme and low-enzyme mouse substrains showed that the difference was due to a single autosomal gene pair with low dominance over high.
 Using specific metabolic inhibitors, it was subsequently found that the genetic difference between the two substrains lies primarily in the markedly increased rate of the enzyme destruction in the liver of one of the substrains.
-This was a unique finding since, in all normal rats and mice studied previously, the rates of enzyme destruction seemed to be almost constant.
-Although transient alteration in the rate of enzyme degradation has been observed under certain physiological conditions with other enzyme systems, the observation on catalase was believed to be the first demonstration of such a regulatory mechanism under genetic control.
+This was in contrast to all normal rats and mice studied previously, where rates of enzyme destruction seemed to be almost constant.
+Although transient alteration in the rate of enzyme degradation has been observed under certain physiological conditions with other enzyme systems, the observation on catalase was considered the first demonstration of such a regulatory mechanism under genetic control.

-Other studies dealt with the morphology, biochemistry and physiology of microbodies, on which he collaborated with Prof. Z. Hruban of the University of Chicago, which led to the monograph Microbodies and Related Particles (1969).
+He also conducted studies on the morphology, biochemistry and physiology of microbodies, in collaboration with Prof. Z. Hruban of the University of Chicago.
+This collaboration resulted in the monograph called "Micro bodies and Related Particles" (1969).